 Upper Mustang Trek

-Upper Mustang Trek is another popular trek that allows you to explore the remote parts of Nepal.
+The Upper Mustang Trek is another popular trek that allows you to explore remote parts of Nepal.
 It is known for its unique landscape, ancient monasteries, and rich Tibetan culture.
 Trekking to the Upper Mustang will allow you to witness the panoramic views of Annapurna and the Dhaulagiri mountain range.

 Mardi Himal Trek